jae1911/sitecontent/content/_index.md

 Hey there, I'm Jae Lo Presti (AKA J4), I was born in the mountains of Savoy but I'm currently living in Helsinki (Finland).

 On my free time, I create content on Resonite as a mentor, including maps, systems, objects and tutorials.
 I also happen to make 3D art.
-I usually endorse the role of a technical artist, integrating works into virtual world and game engines.
+I endorse the role of a technical artist, integrating works into virtual worlds and game engines.
 You can check out:

 - [My maps](/pages/maps)